Acute Infectious Arthritis

 Nongonococcal bacterial arthritis

-Nongonococcal bacterial arthritis causes progressive moderate to severe joint pain that is markedly worsened by movement or palpation.
-Most infected joints are swollen, red, and warm.
-Fever is absent or low grade in up to 50% of patients; only 20% of patients report a shaking chill.
+Nongonococcal bacterial arthritis causes progressive moderate to severe joint pain that is markedly worsened by movement or palpation (1).
+Most infected joints are swollen, erythematous, and warm.
+Fever is present in most, but not all, cases.
 Virulent organisms (eg, S. aureus, Pseudomonas aeruginosa) generally cause a more fulminant arthritis, whereas less virulent organisms (eg, coagulase-negative staphylococci, Propionibacterium acnes) cause a less fulminant arthritis.

-In 80% of adults, nongonococcal bacterial arthritis is monarticular and usually occurs in a peripheral joint: knee, hip, shoulder, wrist, ankle, or elbow.
-In children, 90% is monarticular: knee (39%), hip (26%), and ankle (13%).
+In 80% of adults, nongonococcal bacterial arthritis is monoarticular and usually occurs in a peripheral joint: knee, hip, shoulder, wrist, ankle, or elbow.
+In children, 90% of cases are monoarticular, mostly involving the knee, hip, and ankle (6).

 Polyarticular involvement is somewhat more common among patients who are immunosuppressed, who have an underlying chronic arthritis (eg, rheumatoid arthritis, osteoarthritis), or who have a streptococcal or staphylococcal infection (especially beta-hemolytic streptococcus or S. aureus).
-In injection drug users and patients with indwelling vascular catheters, axial joints (eg, sternoclavicular, costochondral, hip, shoulder, vertebral, symphysis pubis, sacroiliac) are often involved.
+In people who use injection drugs and patients with indwelling vascular catheters, axial joints (eg, sternoclavicular, costochondral, hip, shoulder, vertebral, symphysis pubis, sacroiliac) are often involved (7).
 H. influenza may cause a dermatitis-arthritis syndrome similar to gonococcal infection.

 Infectious arthritis secondary to bite wounds

-Rat bites cause systemic symptoms such as fever, rash, and joint pain or true arthritis with regional adenopathy within about 2 to 10 days.
+Rat bites cause systemic symptoms such as fever, rash, and joint pain or true arthritis with regional adenopathy within approximately 2 to 10 days (8).

 Viral infectious arthritis

-Viral infectious arthritis sometimes causes symptoms similar to acute nongonococcal bacterial arthritis and is more likely to be polyarticular than bacterial arthritis.
+Viral infectious arthritis sometimes causes symptoms similar to acute nongonococcal bacterial arthritis and is more likely to be polyarticular than bacterial arthritis (9).

 Borrelia burgdorferi arthritis

-Patients with B. burgdorferi arthritis may have other symptoms of Lyme disease or present only with acute monarthritis or oligoarthritis, which, if untreated, may be recurrent.
-Chronic pain that remains after appropriate therapy is likely to be of noninfectious etiology.
+Patients with B. burgdorferi arthritis may have other symptoms of Lyme disease or present only with acute monarthritis or oligoarthritis, which, if untreated, may resolve spontaneously after a few weeks to months but then recur (10).
+Lyme arthritis most often involves the knee and large joints and typically presents without fever.
+Chronic pain that remains after appropriate antibiotic therapy is likely to be of noninfectious etiology.

 A polyarticular rheumatoid arthritis–like syndrome is distinctly unusual and more likely to be from another diagnosis.